zezhyrule/school/CSC214/notes/assembly.md

 Assembly language is line-oriented.
 Each instruction must be on one line.
 Comments are denoted with a semicolon.

-*Pseudo-Operations:* Statements with no corresponding machine instruction.
+_Pseudo-Operations:_ Statements with no corresponding machine instruction.
 Used to tell the assembler to perform a certain task.

 The *.ASCII* pseudo-op places strings of ascii characters into memory.

 The *.END* pseudo-op tells the assembler when the program ends.

-*Trap Operations:* Fault operations, unimplemented codes.
+_Trap Operations:_ Fault operations, unimplemented codes.
 Cannot be used directly in machine language but useful for assembly.
 We can set aside certain bytes for assembly-level instructions.
 (NOP, no-operation trap;
 STRO, string output trap, etc.).

-##Hi Program is assembly
+##Hi Program in Assembly

 `

+(gnome-ssh-askpass:12436): Gtk-WARNING **: cannot open display:
-;A program to output "Hi"
+error: unable to read askpass response from '/usr/libexec/openssh/gnome-ssh-askpass' ;A program to output "Hi"
 ;
 LDBA		0x000D, d	;Load byte accumulator 'H'